Julieeno/Finnhub---Stock-prediction-and-Analysis/README.md

 -Netcat

--Scaricare [kafka_2.12-2.4.1.tgz](https://drive.google.com/file/d/1MPFeLHL2rLuKNHaG-LnMnCfV5JXyXOQc/view?usp=sharing), e posizionarlo nella cartella **kafca/src/setup** del progetto;
+-Download [kafka_2.12-2.4.1.tgz](https://drive.google.com/file/d/1MPFeLHL2rLuKNHaG-LnMnCfV5JXyXOQc/view?usp=sharing), and locate it in the folder **kafca/src/setup** of the project;

--Scaricare [spark-2.4.5-bin-hadoop2.7.tgz](https://drive.google.com/file/d/18PQVf31rMsvkLAEDDkYlyc6pLEb1pvMR/view?usp=sharing), e posizionarlo nella cartella **spark/src/setup** del progetto;
+-Download [spark-2.4.5-bin-hadoop2.7.tgz](https://drive.google.com/file/d/18PQVf31rMsvkLAEDDkYlyc6pLEb1pvMR/view?usp=sharing), and locate it in the folder **spark/src/setup** of the project;

--Eseguire il file di script *build*
+-Execute the file script *build*

     $ ./build

-<h1 style="font-size:60px">Esecuzione</h1>
+<h1 style="font-size:60px">Execution</h1>

-Dopo aver seguito tutti i punti della guida, aprire il terminale dentro la cartella principale ed eseguire il file di script *start_gnome*
+When the requirements are satisfied, you just need to open the terminal from the main folder of the project and execute the file script *start_gnome*

     $ ./start_gnome

-Per chiudere l'esecuzione non basta chiudere i terminali, ma bisogna eseguire un ulteriore comando *stop*
+To kill the execution of the program, it is not enough to close the terminals, it is necessary to execute the command *stop*

     $ ./stop